The Green Fields of Foreverland

 The Green Fields of Foreverland is the first studio album by Isobel Campbell's solo project, the Gentle Waves.
 It was released through Jeepster Records on 5 April 1999.

 Reception

 Author Dave Thompson, in his book Alternative Rock (2000), wrote: "Sparse pianos and flutes echo low (and Low) and anyone who thought "Afterhours" was the best thing the Velvets ever did will have a brand new friend indeed."

 It peaked at number 30 on the UK Independent Albums Chart, as well as number 89 on the Scottish Albums Chart.

+The album was reissued on gold-coloured vinyl for Record Store Day in 2026.